SD2E/base-images/languages/python3/README.md

 ## Dependency management

-Dependency management is via pip > 9.0.1.
+Dependency management is via pip.
 The image also supports `virtualenv`.

 ## Docker specifics